mdforhadulislam/mdforhadulislam/README.md

 <h2> I am a Fontend web developer</h2>
 <br>
 <p>
-I am student 📚📗📖👨🏻‍🎓✍ learning web design and development with a lot of heart 🧡.I have always had a great thrust to learn & explore different dimensions of life.
+I am student 📚📗📖👨🏻‍🎓✍ learning web development with a lot of heart 🧡.I have always had a great thrust to learn & explore different dimensions of life.
 I am so fond of learning new technologies & get updated about the tech industry to see in which direction the world is moving.
 </p>
 </center>
  <hr>